symfony/symfony/UPGRADE-2.1.md

 .. note::

-    You can of course declare `<?php use Symfony\Component\HttpFoundation\FlashBag; ?>` at the beginning of the template file so you can access the constants by shortcuts `FlashBag::NOTICE`.
+    You can of course declare `<?php use Symfony\Component\HttpFoundation\FlashBag; ?>` at the beginning of the PHP template so you can use the shortcut `FlashBag::NOTICE`.

   Before (Twig):